 These programs have produced seven individual Big Ten Championships (Scott Rowe, 1995; Jonathan Loosemore, 1996; Luke Donald, 2000 and 2001; Chris Wilson, 2006; Eric Chun, 2009; David Lipsky, 2010), four Big Ten titles (1999-2001, 2006), and seven top-30 NCAA national finishes.

 Goss is the coach for Luke Donald, who earned the world’s No. 1 ranking in June 2011 in the Official World Golf Ranking and was the NCAA collegiate champion in 1999.
+He is also the short game/putting coach for Trevor Immelman, Gary Woodland and Keegan Bradley.
 Many of his other former players are competing on the PGA Tour, Nationwide Tour, European Tour, Canadian Tour, Challenge Tour, NGA Hooters Tour and the Gateway Tour.
 Mory’s current roster of golf students are competing at Big Ten, Big East and Pac-10 schools.
 Additionally, Goss and Mory have hand-picked a staff that have an incredible amount of experience, and who share their passion and philosophies for teaching junior golfers.

 What level of player is WGA suited for?
 The Wildcat Golf Academy is divided into three separate levels, Wildcat Juniors, Wildcat Academy and the Wildcat Elite Club.
 All golfers must have taken previous lessons and have a knowledge of golf prior to registering for the WGA.